 For an online or correspondence course, any testing must be proctored by a WLJSHS staff member.

-Final exams will be administered in the testing center during the school day.
-For after-hours testing (3:10-5:10 / Monday through Thursday) the student must make arrangements ahead of time with his/her counselor.
+Exams administered after-hours (3:10-5:10 / Monday through Thursday) require that the student make arrangements ahead of time with his/her counselor.
 No tests will be given during the following times: